parallax background

 Aren’t new gasoline vehicles cleaner than older ones?

 Thanks to the US Clean Air Act and other regulations, newer vehicles emit less air pollution than older vehicles.
 See the section below on Air Pollution from Vehicles for more about that.
-But in terms of carbon dioxide emissions, every gallon of gasoline still sends about 20 pounds of carbon dioxide into the atmosphere, and that has not really changed over time.
-To the extent modern vehicles are more fuel efficient thanks to more stringent fuel economy standards, they are emitting less carbon dioxide pollution per mile driven.
-But plenty of vehicles (think big pickup trucks and SUVs) still get pretty lousy mileage.
-And on the whole we’ve been driving more miles than ever, and so the amount of gasoline we’re burning has not gone down.
+However, carbon dioxide emissions remain a persistent problem.
+Every gallon of gasoline still sends about 20 pounds of carbon dioxide (CO2) into the atmosphere, a figure that that has not really changed over time.

 Air Pollution from Vehicles